-Chris Stratton has thrown 4,355 pitches that have been tracked by the PITCHf/x system between 2016 and 2019, including pitches thrown in the MLB Regular Season, Spring Training and Fall/Winter Ball.
-In 2019, he has relied primarily on his Fourseam Fastball (91mph) and Slider (84mph), also mixing in a Curve (77mph) and Change (85mph).
+Chris Stratton has thrown 4,973 pitches that have been tracked by the PITCHf/x system between 2016 and 2019, including pitches thrown in the MLB Regular Season, Spring Training and Fall/Winter Ball.
+In 2019, he has relied primarily on his Fourseam Fastball (93mph) and Slider (85mph), also mixing in a Curve (77mph) and Change (85mph).
 He also rarely throws a Sinker (93mph).

 Basic description of 2019 pitches compared to other RHP:

-His fourseam fastball has less armside movement than typical, has some natural sinking action and has slightly below average velo.
-His slider has exceptional depth, generates fewer whiffs/swing compared to other pitchers' sliders, results in many more groundballs compared to other pitchers' sliders and has short glove-side cut.
-His curve has sweeping glove-side movement, generates more whiffs/swing compared to other pitchers' curves, has a sharp downward bite and results in somewhat more flyballs compared to other pitchers' curves.
-His change results in somewhat more groundballs compared to other pitchers' changeups and has some natural sink to it.
+His fourseam fastball has essentially average velo and has slightly less natural movement than typical.
+His slider generates a very high amount of groundballs compared to other pitchers' sliders, has short glove-side cut and has some two-plane movement.
+His curve has sweeping glove-side movement, has a sharp downward bite and results in somewhat more flyballs compared to other pitchers' curves.
+His change is a real worm killer that generates an extreme number of groundballs compared to other pitchers' changeups, has slight armside fade and has some natural sink to it.
 His sinker (take this with a grain of salt because he's only thrown 1 of them in 2019) is basically never swung at and missed compared to other pitchers' sinkers, is an extreme flyball pitch compared to other pitchers' sinkers and has little sinking action compared to a true sinker.